10Dozen/dzn_dynai/README.md

 <br /><tt>Vehicle</tt>, <tt>Vehicle Patrol</tt> - vehicle group will patrol throu keypoints or random points in cycle.
 <br /><tt>Vehicle Advance</tt> - vehicle group will move throu keypoints or several random points and will hold on the last checkpoint.
 <br /><tt>Vehicle Hold</tt> - vehicle group will hold therir position (static, AAA, defensive position)

+### Groups Reaction
+If <tt>dzn_dynai_allowGroupResponse</tt> variable is <tt>true</tt> - group reactions will be used.
+That means, that group which met many hostiles or suffer great loses will call for help.
+Then nearby allied group will move to caller position to provide support.